hubtty/hubtty/doc/source/index.rst

    deal with a large number of review requests across a large number of projects.

- * Offline Use -- Gertty syncs information about changes in subscribed projects to a local database and local git repos.
-All review operations are performed against that database and then synced back to Gerrit.
+ * Offline Use -- Ghubtty syncs information about changes in subscribed projects to a local database and local git repos.
+All review operations are performed against that database and then synced back to Github.

  * Speed -- user actions modify locally cached content and need not wait for server interaction.

- * Convenience -- because Gertty downloads all changes to local git repos, a single command instructs it to checkout a change into that repo for detailed examination or testing of larger changes.
+ * Convenience -- because Ghubtty downloads all changes to local git repos, a single command instructs it to checkout a change into that repo for detailed examination or testing of larger changes.